 Awesome!
 Now we've got the ugly stuff out of the way, let's talk about “good” reasons to leave your job.

 In most cases, “good” reasons are usually a “bad” reason reframed in a positive way or something straightforward that's generally accepted by recruiters and employers as a viable reason to head out.
 You want to find a reason that's easy for employers to accept and shows that you're the best candidate for the position you’re interviewing for.

-Focus on reasons and answers that are relatable and readily understood as a positive.
-Now let’s talk through some specific examples for different scenarios!
+Focus on reasons and answers that are relatable and readily understood as positive.
+Now, let's talk through some specific examples for different scenarios!

 Best Example Answers For Each “Leaving Your Job” Scenario

 Ok, so now you know there are good ways and bad ways to handle this question.